Places

 Shinsen·¥

-Skip It IfYou need to sit down.
-Standing only, no exceptions.
-You will feel out of place.
+Skip It IfYou need to sit down or hate feeling out of place.

 Verified by Max (lived in Tokyo 6 months)